colbyj/bride-of-frankensystem/docs/getting_started/initialize_project.rst

    cd my_experiment
    BOFS run config.toml -d

 The ``-d`` flag enables debug mode, which adds a debug toolbar at the bottom of every page and surfaces more detailed error messages.
-You'll see output like:
+You'll see startup output like the following — the "blueprint" lines are BOFS loading its internal components:

 .. code-block:: text